HasangerGames/suroi-wiki/app/(wiki)/healing/articles/medikit.md

 ## Using

 - Try and save the Medikit for an emergency when you need it.
-Medikits are rare and you might not be able to use another one.
+Medikits are rare, and you might not be able to use another one.
   - If you see a Medikit, it is worth grabbing since you may need it later on.
 - The Medikit is more efficient than Gauze, especially if you are low on health.
 - Make sure you are in a safe and/or easily defensible location when using a Medikit, as the slowdown and long usage time make you vulnerable.
-  - If someone starts attacking you, cancel the Medikit and start fighting the (default keybind is X).
+  - If someone starts attacking you, cancel the Medikit and start fighting (the default keybind is X).
   - However if you still have a little bit of health and are behind cover, you might be able to let the Medikit finish before fighting.
 - If you are caught in the gas towards the later stages of the game, use the Medikit as soon as you start taking damage, as you will need to out-heal the gas.
   - Use adrenaline to help regenerate more health.